How you can look after your own Wellbeing and Mental Health

 Keeping ourselves active is really important for our mental and physical health.
 Fitness helps improve our sleep and reduce stress levels while allowing us to relax which in turn adds to our overall better well-being.

 Scientific research has proven that physical activity is associated with our better mental health.
-When exercising, it releases feel-good chemicals including endorphins and serotonin, which improve our moods making us feel good.
+When exercising, it releases feel-good chemicals including endorphins and serotonin.
+This improve our moods making us feel good.
 There are numerous benefits to exercise which includes:

 Some other ways you can keep yourself physically active that are socially connected that will also help reduce your stress levels can be something you enjoy like Football, hurling, swimming, cycling or even just walking in the park.